amrelarabi/Ecommerce-laravel-project/readme.md

   DB_DATABASE=ecommerce
   DB_USERNAME=root
   DB_PASSWORD=
+Where ecommerce is database name
+2. Run
+  composer install
+  then run
-2. Run migrate and seeding command:
+  Run migrate and seeding command:
   Open your CMD in windows write this command
   run
   cd path_to_your_project_file